j-bruel/Register/README.md

 #### Testing

-To be more efficience, cRegister library is delivered with a set of tests.
+To be more efficient, cRegister API is delivered with a set of tests.
-You should build and run thoses run after install for testing installation purpose.
+You should build and run those test after installing for testing installation purpose.

 * `gcov`
 * `lcov`